machapraveen/git-contributions/README.md

 ### 1. Track Activity Automatically

 Once you open a Git repository in VS Code, the extension will begin tracking file changes.
-There’s no need for manual intervention.
+There's no need for manual intervention.

 ### 2. View Activity in the Status Bar